bobby-brennan/kubernetes-infra/README.md

 # Personal Kubernetes Clusters
-I use this repository to self-host a single-machine Kubernetes cluster.
+I use this repository to host my own Kubernetes infrastructure.
 It includes out-of-the-box configuration for a few apps:
 * a Markdown editor (HackMD)
 * a blogging platform (Ghost)